 Frames by Bose are not your typical sunglasses.
 First launched in 2018, it is a lineup of sunglasses with speakers integrated into them.
 These are targeted towards individuals who are looking for a brand new experience of listening to music.
-The company has now added three more sunglasses to the Frame lineup.
-Let’s learn more about the specs, features, expected price in Nepal, and the availability of second-gen Bose Frames sunglasses.
+The company added three more sunglasses to the Frame lineup back in September, which are now available in Nepal.
+Let’s learn more about the specs, features, expected price in Nepal, and the availability of second-gen Bose Frames sunglasses (Tenor, Soprano, Tempo).

 All three sunglasses have polarized lenses capable of blocking up to 99% of UV rays.
 Similarly, they are also claimed to have superior sound quality.
 Bose has used installed dual-beaming forming mics on all three sunglasses.
 The Volume-Optimized EQ is claimed to cover wider frequency response while limiting distortions at a higher level.

 Bose Frames Tenor and Soprano